L4COUR/MaxMSP-Interfacing/MaxMSP Aufbau ORCA/README.md

 ## Structure

 Max/MSP and ORCA share a lot of communication protocols such as MIDI, UDP and OSC, which means that there is a lot of different ways of establishing a connection between the two programs.
-All of the protocols can be used for sending out values to Max/MSP, however only MIDI can also receive notational values.
-This means that the only bidrectional communication possible is through MIDI, this is worth considering when composing using the two programs in concert.
+All of the protocols can be used for sending out values to Max/MSP, however it seems that only MIDI and UDP receive values from MaxMSP.
+This means that the only bidrectional communication possible is through MIDI or UDP, this is worth considering when composing using the two programs together.

 ## Compose